 Insurance and Contractor Account Setup

-We issue certificates of insurance to the GC or owner and run net-30 contractor accounts with consolidated monthly billing; so the hooklift fleet stages recurring containers across active Rowlett sites — the accounts spin up in one call with dispatch.
+We issue certificates of insurance to the GC or property owner; net-30 contractor accounts run with consolidated monthly billing across all active Rowlett sites — the hooklift fleet stages the recurring container or bin and the account spins up in a single call with dispatch.